 Steps like this can help you stay a bit safer, but there may come a day when it’s just not reasonable for you to continue with your driving habit.
 You may find that out when it’s time to renew your license.

-In most states, you'll need to pass a visual acuity exam before you can renew your license.
-This exam works much like the vision test you take at the doctor's office.
-You'll stand far from a board marked with letters, and you'll call out the ones you can read.
+In most states, you will need to pass a visual acuity exam before you can renew your license.
+This exam works much like the vision test you take at the doctor’s office.
+You will stand far from a board marked with letters, and you will call out the ones you can read.

 In some states, older drivers are required to take these tests every five years or less.
 In others, someone who sees you driving in an unsafe manner can ask for additional testing.

 You can ask for input, so people can help you without getting officials involved.

 Ask someone you trust to go on car trips with you and point out any risks you’re taking.
 Your passenger might tell you about:

 - Lane changes.

 - Slow reactions to hazards.

 This is hard feedback to digest, but it can help you see all the dangers you’ve been overlooking.
 At the end of a trip like this, you might be convinced that your best driving days are behind you.